puresight/puresight.github.io/contact.md

 description: "This page has personal information about Monty Dickerson."
 ---

-Monty is an experienced software engineer and communications technologist, with eyes to see through the complexity to the bones of problems, unveiling the patterns & relationships of opportunities.
+Monty is a software engineer and communication technologist with eyes that see through the complexity to the bones of problems, unmasking the relationships of opportunities.

 I thrive in challenges that require fresh perspective, demand new insight, and insist on learning to overcome.